Step-by-Step Guide to Perfect Trailer Drum Brake Adjustment

 1. Disassembly & Inspection

-Jack up the trailer safely and secure it with jack stands.
+• Safely raise the trailer and support it with appropriate jack stands.

 2. Measurement

-Use a large caliper to measure the current outer diameter (OD) of the brake shoes.
+• Use a large caliper to measure the current outside diameter (OD) of the brake shoes.

-Turn the adjuster to expand the shoes outward.
+• Rotate the adjuster to gradually expand the brake shoes outward.

-Continue adjusting and measuring until the outer diameter is back to 304.3 mm.
+• Continue adjusting and re-measuring until the brake shoe OD reaches approximately 304.3 mm.

 Facebook